-In general, moisture problems can be handled by (1) removing or dealing with the moisture source, and (2) ventilating to control the moisture that will be produced through cooking, showering, laundering, dishwashing and cleaning.
+In general, moisture problems can be handled by (1) removing or dealing with the moisture source, and (2) ventilating to control the moisture that will be produced through cooking, showering, laundering, dish washing and cleaning.

 Condensation and Windows

 To help keep windows condensation free we can help chase the problem with technology by building a warmer window.
-Centre-of-glass temperatures of insulating glass units can be improved by increasing the cavity width with double glazing, Low E coated glass, and argon gas fill.
+Center-of-glass temperatures of insulating glass units can be improved by increasing the cavity width with double glazing, Low E coated glass, and argon gas fill.

 House as a System (Seeing it Altogether)

 1 – The design and construction of the envelope determine whether and how air and moisture move into and out of the house, and whether air or moisture causes problems for the structure and occupants.